vivekascoder/make-my-nft/README.md

 https://play.tailwindcss.com/SJmBcCiZsd

-[ ] Make a map (address -> list(address)) for keeping track of crowdsales created by a specific user in factory contract.
+[x] Make a map (address -> list(address)) for keeping track of crowdsales created by a specific user in factory contract.
 [ ] Make metadata more useful by taking info from the user.
+[ ] Take name and put it in the metadata or storage to fetch and show in users crowdsales.
+[ ] backdrop and progress bar.
+[ ] Validation for the form.
+[x] Added saleStarted in contract.
+[x] add validation in mintNFT

 ## ELI5 How to launch ?